specklesystems/speckle-docs/dev/server-manualsetup.md

 This will run the following containers, and will automatically launch them at system startup:

 - *docker-compose-ingress*, an nginx container that routes traffic to either speckle-frontend-2 or speckle-server as required.
 This is exposed on port 80 in the VM network.
 - *speckle-frontend-2*, the frontend Vue app.
-It doesn't expose any port outside the internal docker network.
+It doesn't expose any port outside of the internal docker network.
 - *speckle-server*, the `server` component.
-It doesn't expose any port outside the internal docker network.
+It doesn't expose any port outside of the internal docker network.
 - *preview-service*, the component that generates stream previews.
-Doesn't expose any port outside the internal docker network.
+Doesn't expose any port outside of the internal docker network.
 - *webhook-service*, the component that calls webhooks.
-Doesn't expose any port.
+Doesn't expose any port outside of the internal docker network.
 - *fileimport-service*, the component that imports uploaded files.
-Doesn't expose any port.
+Doesn't expose any port outside of the internal docker network.

 ## Run in development mode